NeoMutt

 Event loop for the Attachment menu.

-void mutt_generate_recvattach_list (struct AttachCtx *actx, struct Email *e, struct Body *parts, FILE *fp, int parent_type, int level, bool decrypted)
+void mutt_generate_recvattach_list (struct AttachCtx *actx, struct Email *e, struct Body *b, FILE *fp, int parent_type, int level, bool decrypted)

 Create a list of attachments.